The Good, Bad, and the Ugly

 Gumroad does not have the following payment processing options:

 - Apple Pay

 Let’s now focus on the types of payments you can create with Gumroad.

 Just an FYI, once you click on Digital Product or Physical Product (see image below), you’ll be able to choose your payment type.

 Single Product Payments

 Single product payments are the easiest payment method to create.
 All you need to do is create your single product’s name, upload your paid content, dress up your checkout page (limited options), and you’re set.
 (Make sure you’ve set up PayPal or Gumroad’s payment solution before you take a transaction from potential customers).

-Whether you business has digital or physical product to sell, you can create a subscription that pays you recurring sales.
+Whether your business has a digital or physical product to sell, you can create a subscription that pays you recurring sales.
 (Since recurring products are usually used for digital products, we’ll use a subscription example for this section.
 Setting up physical products on Gumroad is easy too though).

 Gumroad will ask you the type of subscription you’ll be delivering: Ongoing Content or Access to a Membership.